turingschool/try-turing/frontend-online/what-is-fee/index.md

 ## Goals

-- Identify the key differences between Front-End and back-end engineering
+- Identify the key differences between Front-End and Back-End engineering
 - Categorize various technologies used in Front-End engineering

 ## What is Front-End?